alexeibex/alexeibex.github.io/constitutionallaw.md

 - Necessary & Proper
-  - Congress has broad authority to enact federal legislation that is convenient or useful or conducive to the authority's beneficial exercise.
+  - Congress has broad authority to enact federal legislation that is **convenient** or **useful** or **conducive** to the authority's beneficial exercise.
-  - **Test for Necessary & Proper:**
+  - **5 Part Test for Necessary & Proper:**
-    1. Look to see whether statute constitutes a means that is **rationally related** to the implementation of a constitutionally enumerated power
+    1. Look to see whether statute constitutes a means that is **rationally related** to the implementation of a constitutionally enumerated power.
-    2. Modest addition to a set of federal prison related mental health statutes.
+    2. **Modest addition** to a set of federal prison related mental health statutes in place since 1855 and historically been deemed okay.
-    3. Federal Government is the custodian of its prisoners and has the consitutional power to act in order to protect nearby and other communities from the danger federal prisoners may pose.
+    3. Federal Government is the **custodian** of its prisoners and has the consitutional power **to act in order to protect nearby and other communities from the danger** federal prisoners may pose.
-    4. Statute properly accounts for state interests
+    4. Statute properly **accounts for state interests**, not impoaching on state power
-    5. the links between §4248 and an enumerated Article 1 power are not too attenuated.
+    5. The links between §4248 and an enumerated Article 1 power are not too attenuated.
   - Taken together the statute is a necessary and proper means of exercising the federal authority that permits Congress to create federal criminal laws, to punish their violation, to imprison violators, to provide appropriately for those imprisoned, and to maintain the security of those who are not imprisoned but who may be affected by the federal imprisonment of others.
 - **Class Discussion**
+  - No explicit indication where Constitution grants Congress power over Civil issues regarding Mental Sexual Predators.
+  - 7-2 Decision demonstrates the hesitation of some to extend power through Necessary & Proper.
+  - Allusion to warnings by Jefferson "The House that Jack Built"
+  - Justice Kennedy **concurres** in judgement but disagrees with reasoning and desires **a tougher test**
+    - Tangible link to an enumerated power
+  - Justice Alito concurring in judgement
+  - Dissent
+    - Thomas & Scalia = Dangerously close to "police powers" which is reserved to states not to Federal Government

+#### Proper Federal Action Examples
+#### *National Federation of Independent Business v.
+Sebelius* - Individual Mandate
+- Raised 3 Separate Issues to justify the mandate
+- Necessary & Proper - Rejected - Cannot be sustained as an essential component of the insurance reforms.
+  - Cannot create vast independent substantive power in its own right
+    - Power being making people pay something
+- Commerce Clause
+  - Ginsbeg - Regulates 1/6th of the population/economy
+-  One Other

+#### United States v.
+Kebodeaux
+- Breyer Majority Opinion reference to *Comstock*
+- Necessary & Proper
+  - Enumerated power over military personnel
+- Roberts Concurring but required clarifying on public safety
+  - No great substantive and independent power can be implied as incidental to other powers or used as a means of executing them
+-

 ---
 ## 3.0 The Commerce Power and Its Federalism Based Limits
-- Article 1 § 8 granted Congress the power to
+- Article 1 § 8 granted Congress the power to:
+  - Taxes
+  - Borrow Money
-  - Regulate Commerce with foreign Nations, and amonth the Several States, and with the Indian Tribes.
+  - Regulate Commerce with Foreign Nations, and among the Several States, and with the Indian Tribes.
+    - Textualist: Provides power for "trade" regulation
 - Central purpose to suppress the "interfering and unneighborly regulations of some States"
-- Goal to help end hostile state restrictions, retalitory trade regulations, and protective tariffs on imports from other states...
+- Goal to help end hostile state restrictions, retalitory trade regulations, and protective tariffs on imports from other states (Prisonner's Dilemma)...

+#### Prisonner’s Dilemmas
+1. State economies face a classic prisoner’s dilemma, or race to the bottom: on their own, states will be better off if they cooperate in economic policy, but each has a stronger incentive to defect.
+So if state A passes a child labor law, its production costs will rise, and state B will gain an economic advantage—but both states would benefit more if they both passes child labor laws.
+2. One counterargument is that this is not a true prisoner’s dilemma because states may not agree that child labor laws are best for their citizens.
+3. The federal government can provide the necessary centralized coordination to solve this dilemma.

 ### 3.1 Commerce Power Before the New Deal
 - Marshall gave an expansive interpretation to the Commerce Clause in early 19th century.